sofiatam/Assignment09-DH150/README.md

-# Trends and Friends
+# Trends n Friends
-## DH 150 Winter 2020, Sofia Tam
+## DH 150 UX Deisgn, Sofia Tam

-## About Trends and Friends:
+## About Trends n Friends:
-What is the project about?
-The motivation of the project and possible contribution.
-(2-3 sentences)
+Yelp is a popular platform for community members to publish reviews for different types of businesses (restaurants, shops, services, etc.), but it lacks a social component that is both practical and useful.
+For my project, Trends n Friends, I chose to focus on the restaurant aspect of Yelp and capitalize on the socialness of eating.
+Trends n Friends introduces a new feature on Yelp, called "Discover," that incorporates "Trending," "Friends," and "Updates" maps to transition Yelp into a social platform.

 ## Design statement:
-What is the issue and Why do you think it is important to resolve that issue by your project?

-I hope to impact the food community by providing foodies (+ aspring foodies) with a seamless and efficient food-related experience.
+Beside being a necessity of life, eating has become an increasingly social occurence.
+With the rise of social networks, the food experience should address this changing culture by introducing its own social aspect.
+Trends n Friends resolves this issue by adding a social feature to Yelp.
+Not only would users continue to use Yelp for its primary features, but Trends n Friends would allow for a seamless food experience- from finding a restaurant, going to it, and ultimately sharing the experience.

 ## Competitor analysis:
-Yelp is a popular platform for customers to publish reviews for different types of businesses (restaurants, shops, services, etc.).
-OpenTable, which is a part of Booking.com, provides a similar service to Yelp in that it allows for searching of restaurants, booking of reservations, and writing of reviews.
+Besides Yelp, one of their competitors is OpenTable, a part of Booking.com, that provides a similar service to Yelp in that it allows for searching of restaurants, booking of reservations, and writing of reviews.
 Both of these services help provide users (+ aspiring foodies) with a streamlined food experience.
-Read more [here](https://github.com/sofiatam/Assignment01-DH150).
+Read more about the competitive analysis [here](https://github.com/sofiatam/Assignment01-DH150).
 See usability testing [here](https://github.com/sofiatam/Assignment02-DH150).

 #### Comparison of Yelp and OpenTable
 <table>